Tools of the Trade

 Same agent, same capabilities, same model underneath.
 The difference is purely how you interact with it.

-What all agent-assisted tools share
+What all agent workspace platforms share

 - Your files stay on your computer

-- You can use Git (a version control system — think of it as an infinite undo button that also lets multiple people work on the same project) to track changes (we'll cover Git and GitHub in Chapter 7)
+- You can use Git (a version control system — think of it as an infinite undo button that also lets multiple people work on the same project) to track changes (we'll cover Git and GitHub in Chapter 5)

 - You choose where and how to deploy your project when it's ready